PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/Serialization/EntryConvert.md

 ---
 # Entry Convert

-The static class [EntryConvert](xref:Marvin.Serialization.EntryConvert) transforms classes or objects into the MARVIN [entry format](xref:Marvin.Serialization.Entry) and back.
+The static class [EntryConvert](xref:Moryx.Serialization.EntryConvert) transforms classes or objects into the MORYX [entry format](xref:Moryx.Serialization.Entry) and back.
 If you are not familiar with this format, please read this section first: [EntryFormat](xref:EntryFormat)

 Because the `EntryConvert`-API can be confusing on first sight, we will split it into three sections.
 Each of these sections is explained in detail and supported with numerous examples.